Denis Türje: Early life

 Denis was born in the first decade of the 13th century, and himself was a childhood friend and companion of Duke Béla, who was born in 1206.
-They grew up together in the ducal court.
-Before launching the Fifth Crusade in 1217, Andrew II entrusted his eldest son and heir, the 11-year-old Béla to his brother-in-law Archbishop Berthold of Kalocsa, who took his nephew, Béla to the castle of Steyr in the Duchy of Austria.
+They grew up together in the ducal court, which implies that Denis' father and his kindred had court influence during the early reign of Andrew II.
+Before launching the Fifth Crusade in 1217, Andrew II entrusted his eldest son and heir, the 11-year-old Béla to his brother-in-law Archbishop Berthold of Kalocsa, who took his nephew, Béla to the castle of Stahin, i.e. Steyr in the Duchy of Austria or Kamnik (Stein) in the March of Carniola.
 The young Denis of similar age accompanied Béla abroad.
 They returned to Hungary in the next year.

 For the upcoming decades, Denis remained a strong pillar of Duke Béla's domain in Slavonia (1220–1226), then Transylvania (1226–1235).
 The duke had tense relationship with his father Andrew II, criticizing the king's reform economic policy called "new arrangements" and the large-scale grants of royal lands.
 In this context, Denis was politically committed to the duke, which also meant that he could not count on significant positions in the royal court until Béla's ascension to the Hungarian throne.
 Denis started his political career as royal servant ("reginal youth") of Béla's wife Maria Laskarina in the early 1220s.